 The small Japanese study suggested the drug may be particularly helpful for people with EBV activation and autonomic nervous system issues.
 Our patient had both EBV (she’s currently on Famvir) and ANS issues, and clearly belongs to an ME/CFS subset that benefits from vagus nerve stimulation.
 In fact, vagus nerve stimulation is the only treatment that’s significantly moved the bar for her almost thirty years.
 Her doctor was not surprised that she showed benefit.

 Mestinon clearly won’t help everyone but it doesn’t appear to have gotten as much attention as it could have in ME/CFS.
-If you’ve tried Mestinon or other forms of vagus nerve stimulation please let us know how it went.
+Learn more about Mestinon.

 - Plus – Learn more about Vagus Nerve Stimulation in our Resources section